Wire report

 Arnolfini, Bristol The English artist has created a tense world of folkloric psychedelia and pagan aesthetics that is weird, threatening – and utterly compelling Arms are spread, hands are grasping, lips are puckered: everything in Jonathan Baldock’s eerie, uncomfortable, strange exhibition of tapestries and ceramics at Bristol’s Arnolfini is reaching out to you.
 The whole exhibition is an invitation to be held, or maybe its cuddliness is a threat, a violent trap.
 The English artist has created a tense world of folkloric psychedelia and pagan aesthetics here.
 Don’t read any of the bumf on the wall, it’s couched in gentle, therapy-lite language about “radical gestures” and “holding space for queer and working-class stories”.
 It doesn’t fit the show.
 Not that this isn’t about queerness and the working class, because it absolutely is.
 It’s just that this isn’t gentle and soft art, it’s weir

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Arnolfini, Bristol The English artist has created a tense world of folkloric psychedelia and pagan aesthetics that is weird, threatening – and utterly compelling Arms are spread, hands are grasping, lips are puckered: everything in Jonathan Baldock’s eerie, uncomfortable, strange exhibition of tapestries and ceramics at Bristol’s Arnolfini is reaching out to you.
 The whole exhibition is an invitation to be held, or maybe its cuddliness is a threat, a violent trap.
 The English artist has created a tense world of folkloric psychedelia and pagan aesthetics here.
 Don’t read any of the bumf on the wall, it’s couched in gentle, therapy-lite language about “radical gestures” and “holding space for queer and working-class stories”.
 It doesn’t fit the show.
 Not that this isn’t about queerness and the working class, because it absolutely is.
 It’s just that this isn’t gentle and soft art, it’s weir

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Jonathan Baldock: Held review – lick me, trap me, pull me in, Arnolfini, Bristol The English artist has created a tense world of folkloric psychedelia and pagan aesthetics that is weird, threatening – and utterly compelling Arms are spread, hands are grasping, lips are puckered: everything in Jonathan Baldock’s eerie, uncomfortable, strange exhibition of tapestries and ceramics at Bristol’s Arnolfini is reaching out to you.
+According to The Guardian’s linked item, Jonathan Baldock: Held review – lick me, trap me, pull me in, Arnolfini, Bristol The English artist has created a tense world of folkloric psychedelia and pagan aesthetics that is weird, threatening – and utterly compelling Arms are spread, hands are grasping, lips are puckered: everything in Jonathan Baldock’s eerie, uncomfortable, strange exhibition of tapestries and ceramics at Bristol’s Arnolfini is reaching out to you.
 The whole exhibition is an invitation to be held, or maybe its cuddliness is a threat, a violent trap.
 The English artist has created a tense world of folkloric psychedelia and pagan aesthetics here.
 Don’t read any of the bumf on the wall, it’s couched in gentle, therapy-lite language about “radical gestures” and “holding space for queer and working-class stories”.
 It doesn’t fit the show.
 Not that this isn’t about queerness and the working class, because it absolutely is.
 It’s just that this isn’t gentle and soft art, it’s weir

 Context